-Each of these templates may be used only once in an Observation Block and if used must appear at the beginning.
+Each of these templates may be used only once in an Observation Block and, if used, must appear at the beginning.

-- VIRCAM_img_acq.tsf - This template acquires a science target.
+VIRCAM img acq.tsf - This template acquires a science target.
 It sets the instrument into IMAGING mode and selects a science filter.
-It also points the telescope to a new target (using a TCS "preset" command), specifying the sky coordinates of the field centre, the position angle of the instrument Y axis on the sky and other target acquisition parameters described in Section 8.4 on page 55.
+It also points the telescope to a new target (using a "preset"), specifying the sky coordinates of the field centre, the position angle of the instrument Y axis on the sky and other target acquisition parameters described in Section 8.3 on page 54.
+If not specified, the position angle defaults to orient the instrument Y axis to the north and X axis to the west.
+The pointing centre is the rotator centre unless specified otherwise in the optional (X,Y) parameters.
 If autoguiding and active optics correction are required one guide star and two aO stars are specified.
 The guide star is checked automatically and if found unsuitable the TCS selects a new one.
 The operator may be prompted if the TCS has problems finding a guide star.
+See Section 8.9.3 on page 64.

+• Parameters: first science filter.

+target coordinates

+[optional: camera position angle],

-See Section 8.9.3 on page 62. - Parameters: first science filter, target coordinates, camera position angle, guiding required flag: if set - [guide star, two aO stars],
+guiding required flag: if set - [guide star, two aO stars],